 Shareholders are legally separate from the company.
 As a result, shareholders are generally not liable for the debts of a company (unless a shareholder has signed a personal guarantee on behalf of the company).

-A director has overall responsibility for the corporation.
+A director has overall responsibility to oversee the activities and strategy of the corporation.
 Collectively, the directors are called the Board of Directors.